Causeway Bay Books disappearances: Commentators

+Wang Liqiang

+In November 2019, Wang Liqiang, a Chinese national who claimed to have been a spy, was publicly interviewed by ASPI's strategic analyst Alex Joske on 60 Minutes, and claimed to have aided the kidnapping of Lee Bo.
+However Lam Wing-kee, a co-owner of the Causeway Bay store and one of the abductees, said he held "some reservations" about Wang's claims and didn't recall meeting him.
+Wing-kee told Hong Kong media that Wang was likely just repeating details of the abduction that he had "heard elsewhere".

 Reappearances

 Gui Minhai

 Chinese state media published an interview on 17 January where Gui Minhai confessed to causing the death of a student whilst driving under the influence of alcohol in 2005 and for which he supposedly received a two-year suspended sentence.
 He allegedly absconded before the damages could be settled.
 According to interviews with China Central Television and Xinhua News Agency, Gui said that he had been consumed with guilt and had returned to China in October to face the consequences of his misdeed.

 In the video footage Gui said: "Returning to the Chinese mainland and surrendering was my personal choice and had nothing to do with anyone else.
 I should shoulder my responsibility and I don't want any individual or institutions to interfere, or viciously hype up my return".
-Gui appealed for the public not to hype his disappearance.

-The confession has been received with incredulity, and many of the facts surrounding his mysterious disappearance from Thailand, including the release of the video three months after him vanishing, have been called into question.
+The confession was met with incredulity.
+Many of the facts surrounding his mysterious disappearance from Thailand, including the release of the video three months afterwards, have been called into question.
 The president of the Legislative Council of Hong Kong, Jasper Tsang, said: "the China Central Television (CCTV) report [and broadcast of Gui Minghai's confession] did not seem to be able to calm the public.
 As the case drags on, there will be more speculation".
-Human Rights Watch was quoted in the Wall Street Journal saying: "Given that Gui has been held nearly three months incommunicado, in a secret location, and without a lawyer, his confession on state-controlled TV lacks credibility."
+Human Rights Watch was quoted in The Wall Street Journal saying: "Given that Gui has been held nearly three months incommunicado, in a secret location, and without a lawyer, his confession on state-controlled TV lacks credibility."